- Cornwall-Lebanon School District

 Planetarium Programs at CCHS

 The Planetarium at Cedar Crest High School offers FREE programs throughout the school year.
-Daytime program are reserved for senior citizens.
+Daytime programs are reserved for senior citizens.
 Evening programs are intended for anyone of any age.
 Most shows are appropriate for elementary aged children and make for a great family activity.
 Reservations must be made at least one day in advance to ensure program and seating availability.
 Call (717) 272-2033, ext.
 5412, to make a reservation.
 If the planetarium director, Rich Fried, is unavailable to answer your call due to teaching duties, please leave a message and phone number at which you may be reached.

 The Solar System: Take an interactive tour of the solar system while learning interesting facts about each of the eight planets, countless asteroids, comets, and dwarf planets in orbit around the Sun.
 Afterwards, compare the size of our Sun to the planets and to many of the stars you can see from Lebanon on a clear night.
 The results may surprise you!